quangloc99/typescript-talk-slide/slides.md

 pet = dog;
 ```

-The following give errors, as that object literals may only specify **known properties**:
+The following give errors <twemoji-cross-mark />, as that object literals may only specify **known properties**:

 ```ts
 pet = { name: "Lassie", owner: "Rudd Weatherwax" };
 ```